learnlatex/learnlatex.github.io/en/help.md

 ---

-[^1]: <small>Note that during development of the site we have also used
+[^1]: Note that during development of the site we have also used
       [LaTeX.Online](https://latexonline.cc/) and
       [LaTeX-on-HTTP](https://github.com/YtoTech/latex-on-http)
-      and we thank the developers of those services for making updates to enable the examples on this site to be available at an early stage.</small>
+      and we thank the developers of those services for making updates to enable the examples on this site to be available at an early stage.